Boulder08/chunknorris/README.md

 - Example: --qm-max 15
 - Default: 9

+**--variance-boost-strength**: Defines the strength of variance boost for low and medium contrast blocks.
+See https://gitlab.com/AOMediaCodec/SVT-AV1/-/issues/2105 for more details.
+The default value is good in most cases, try 3 if the material has more contrast variance.
+- Example: --variance-boost-strength 3
+- Default: 2

+**--variance-octile**: Defines the level of low/med contrast detection.
+Lower values will apply boost in more blocks, but may result in false positives.
+- Example: --variance-octile 2
+- Default: 6

+**--enable-alt-curve**: Enables the alternative curve for variance boosting.
+Possibly better for animation, experimental.
+- Default: not set

 **--graintable-method**: Defines the automatic method for creating a Film Grain Synthesis grain table file using grav1synth.
 The table is then automatically applied while encoding.
 - --graintable-method 0 skips creation.
 - --graintable-method 1 creates a table based on a user set range.